Pacers down Wolves

 UNDATED (AP) — Two-time Atlantic Coast Conference player of the year Travis Etienne is returning to Clemson for his senior season.

 Etienne became Clemson’s all-time rushing leader Monday night when he surpassed the old mark after gaining 78 yards in his team’s 42-25 loss to LSU for the national championship.
-He gained 1,614 yards and 19 touchdowns this season and holds the ACC career mark with 56 rushing TDs this year.
+He gained 1,614 yards and 19 touchdowns this season.
+He holds the ACC career mark with 56 rushing TDs this year.

 Etienne was projected as a second-round selection if he chose to turn pro.